KhankishiyevRavan/restaurant_app/front-admin/README.md

 ## Components

-Menu.az is a pre-designed starting point for building a web-based dashboard using React.js and Tailwind CSS.
+Xengeland.az is a pre-designed starting point for building a web-based dashboard using React.js and Tailwind CSS.
 The template includes:

 - Sophisticated and accessible sidebar